Mantas-2155X/AI_UnlockPlayerHClothes/README.md

 # AI_UnlockPlayerHClothes
 This plugin unlocks the players clothes forced state during H.

-During H, you can now change your clothes state, instead of being locked at the setting in your configuration.
+During H, you can now change your players clothes state, instead of being locked at the setting in your configuration.

 **Download:**
 * Download the latest `AI_UnlockPlayerHClothes.zip` from https://github.com/Mantas-2155X/AI_UnlockPlayerHClothes/releases